 When I get home from a long day of work, and I’m tired and feel pressured to put food on the table, I want to minimize the effort required to prepare a healthy meal so I can spend time with my kids instead of cooking.

 Job stories do not offer solutions; they describe the context for which the solution is hired.
-(See ¶ Jobs to be done (JTBD).)
+(See Users engage with a product or service to fulfill some fundamental need or job.)

 - Focus personas on tasks, goals, and motivations